 - Repeat the procedure, for the entire area to be cleaned.
 If you see any paint color on the cloth, stop right away and allow the surface to dry.

 - Allow the painting to dry completely before applying a fresh coat of varnish.

 Whether an acrylic painting should be varnished or not is an old dilemma.
 There are acrylic artists supporting either side.

-While the varnishing is not necessary, I usually do it, both to add a protective layer to my paintings, and because I really like how it makes the painted surface shine homogeneously.
+While the varnishing is not necessary, I usually do it, both to add a protective layer to my paintings, and because I really like how it makes the shine on the painted surface consistent.

-It happens that, in my opinion, glossy varnish looks great and enhances my work.
+For some of my work I love glossy varnish.
+For other pieces, I love a satin surface.
 Ultimately it is every artist’s decision to ponder the pros and cons of varnishing and see if their work would benefit from it.